aai-institute/practical-ai-act/docs/conformity/instructions-for-use.md

 -   |Art.
 13(3)(a)|: the identity and contact details of provider
 -   |Art.
 13(3)(b)|:
     -   (i): intended purpose of the system
-    -   (iii): reasonably foreseeable misuse of the system
     -   (vi): information about the expected input data schema; relevant information about training/validation data sets
 -   |Art.
 13(3)(e)|:
     -   Computational/hardware resources needed